roeib/JavaScript-snippets/README.md

 # JavaScript-snippets
-> Click :star:if you like the project.
+> Click :star: if you like the project.
 Pull Request are highly appreciated.
 Follow us on [Facebook](https://www.facebook.com/snippetsJS)

 ### Table of Contents
 | No. | Questions |